FAQs

 Pride Festival FAQs:

-• Yes, but kids under 12 are free!
-General admission tickets are $5 and VIP tickets are $50.
-General admission tickets include access to all entertainment, food trucks, a beer and wine bar, a kid's area, and 40+ vendors.
+• Yes.
+General admission is $5 and VIP tickets are $50.
+Kids under 12 are free.
+General admission includes access to entertainment, food trucks, a beer and wine bar, a kid's area, and vendors.
 VIP tickets include general admission plus a bar that sells beer, wine, and canned cocktails, as well as a lounge area and a private restroom trailer.
-You can avoid the lines and purchase tickets in advance: https://www.eventbrite.com/e/roc-pride-fest-tickets-583785818097.
-Tickets will also be available at the gate on the day of the event, but only cash will be accepted.
+You will be able to avoid the lines and purchase tickets in advance.
+Tickets will also be available at the gate on the day of the event.

 • Sorry, dogs are not allowed at the Festival, except for service dogs.

 • You're welcome to bring a water bottle!
-However, other food and beverages will not be allowed.
-We'll have many vendors!
+However, outside food and beverages are not allowed.
+We will have many vendors!

 • Sorry, backpacks are not allowed at the Festival.